avengineers/UseblocksUserday2025/chapters/05_x-as-code.md

 <!-- .element: class="fragment" data-fragment-index="2" style="font-size:10pt" -->

 Note:

-Sphinx-Needs is an open source extension for Sphinx.
+<span style="color: grey;">*(Jochen)*</span>

-It makes it possible to define so-called "Needs" types and link them together.
+It allows to define so-called "Needs" types and link them together.

 <span style="color: grey;">*(click)*</span>

-We have defined our own types for the A.SPICE artefacts: Requirement, Specification, Implementation and Test Case.
+We have defined our own types for the A.SPICE artifacts.

 <span style="color: grey;">*(click)*</span>

-We have also defined our own link types that describe the links between the artefacts.
+We have also defined our own link types that describe the links between the artifacts.

-Okay, so what does this look like in the code?

 --